Vivi-yd/Advanced-Python/README.md

 Advanced-Python
 ===============

-Contains code and notes of python (advanced)
+Contains code and notes of python (advanced).
+The repository will also contain numerical computation codes using python.